MirrorDNA-Reflection-Protocol/MirrorDNA-Standard/CONTRIBUTING.md

    - Use concise, descriptive commit messages.
    - Prefix critical changes with tags like `[CORE]`, `[DOCS]`, `[FIX]`.

 4. **Pull Requests**
    - Submit PRs with clear explanations.
    - Reference related issues or Master Citation entries.
    - One logical change per PR.
+   - Run `./tools/checksums/verify_repo_checksums.sh` and ensure it passes before submitting.

 5. **Review Process**
    - PRs will be reviewed for alignment with Active MirrorOS principles.